-You might have noticed that I am so slow when it comes to decorating, but I don’t like to buy cheap stand-ins or accept comped products that aren’t the the right fit.
-I prefer taking the time to find the perfect thing.
+You might have noticed that I am so slow when it comes to decorating, but I prefer taking the time to find the perfect thing.

 That’s where Minted comes in!

-They offered up any artwork of my choosing and I spent an embarrassingly long time pouring over the website, narrowing down my choices.
-The amazing selection can be kind of overwhelming, but luckily I had a focus because we had just returned from Punta Cana and I was committed to adding more beachy elements to the lakehouse decor.
+They offered up any artwork of my choosing and I spent an embarrassingly long time pouring over the website.
+The amazing selection can be kind of overwhelming, but luckily I had a focus because we had just returned from Punta Cana and I was committed to adding more beachy elements to the lakehouse decor, so I searched for “beachy art”.

-During my search, I kept coming back to this gorgeous watercolor print of a woman floating lazily in a vintage-style swimsuit.
-The piece (“Float” by Betty Hatchett) captured that beachy vibe I was craving while still staying true to my mid-century modern aesthetic.
+During my search for the perfect piece of beachy art, I kept coming back to this gorgeous watercolor print of a woman floating lazily in a vintage-style swimsuit.
+The piece (“Float” by Betty Hatchett) captured that coastal vibe I was craving while still staying true to my mid-century modern aesthetic.
 Plus I think it plays well with the sweeping brushstrokes of the abstract art across the room.
 I didn’t want anything that would compete too much with Hubby’s grandpa’s art – I love keeping the focus on those sentimental paintings.

 “Float” also calls to mind the figures in the mid-century Hungarian posters in the bedroom and also repeats that pop of orange that crops up here and there in my decor (like this photo I took that was turned into a painting).